hipe/tmx/fields/doc/issues/012-normal-normalization.md

-ask yourself: if you wanted to specify that the default value for some association was the integer `2`, does it "feel" more intuitive to represent this default as the *integer* `2` or the *string* `"2"`? if you answered "string" then you are wrong about your feelings.
+ask yourself: if you wanted to specify that the default value for some association was the integer `2`, does it "feel" more intuitive to represent this default as the *integer* `2` or the *string* `"2"`? if you answered "string" then your feelings are incorrect.

 but what we are doing by presenting *integer* `2` as our default is presenting a "decoded" value (i.e. an internal "object"). remember we are